Museum at Night: Mysterious Animals (Ticketed)

-On Friday 17 and Saturday 18 May 2019 we will open our doors from 8.45pm for pre-booked visitors to experience our atmospheric Museum at Night guided walks with a ‘Mysterious Animal’ theme, showcasing our treasured site in unexpected ways…
+On Friday 15 and Saturday 16 May 2020 we will open our doors from 8.45pm for pre-booked visitors to experience our atmospheric Museum at Night guided walks with a ‘Mysterious Animal’ theme, showcasing our treasured site in unexpected ways…

 These enchanting walks offer a truly out of the ordinary experience – you will be guided by lamplight to different spaces around the Museum, to hear a series of short night-time stories in-keeping with this seasons theme: Amazing Animals.
 Some will be amusing, some mysterious and some downright odd.
 Each story has a historical root, as truth is far stranger than fiction.

 At the end of the evening, participants are invited gather around an open fire for a calming spiced warm drink and biscuit.

 Not for the under 16’s or the faint of heart.
 Tickets are £25 each and must be booked online in advance as places are strictly limited.

 Guests should arrive at 8.45pm and meet at the Museum shop and ticket office for a prompt 9.00pm start.
 As there will be several walks taking place at the same time, we must stick to our timetable.
 Walks will last approximately 2 hours.